Why do Yorkies shake? When to take action immediately!

 What to do about it?

-See your vet immediately!
+See or talk with your vet immediately!
 You probably don’t know the cause of pain and you need to identify it as soon as possible.
-No one can do this job better than your vet, so you should stop reading now and call you vet.
+No one can do this job better than your vet, so you should stop reading now and talk with your vet now.
+Click this link to chat with a veterinarian online

 Feeling afraid or scared: